carpentries-incubator/workflows-nextflow/episodes/02-channels.md

 Channels are a key data structure of Nextflow that allows the implementation of [reactive-functional](https://en.wikipedia.org/wiki/Functional_reactive_programming) oriented computational workflows based on the [Dataflow programming paradigm](https://en.wikipedia.org/wiki/Dataflow_programming).

-They are used to logically connect tasks each other or to implement functional style data transformations.
+They are used to logically connect tasks/processes to each other.

 > Reactive programming is often explained with an analogy to a spreadsheet: Imagine a cell that calculates the input of two other cells.
 Once you change one of the inputs, the sum updates as well.
 The cell reacts to the changes and updates itself.
 This is very similar to dataflow programming.
 Conceptually, the focus here lies on the flow of the data instead of on the flow of control.[more here](https://itnext.io/demystifying-functional-reactive-programming-67767dbe520b)